-XP Principles and Practices
+XP Principles

-- The XP principles - Incremental development is supported through small, frequent system releases. - Customer involvement means full-time customer engagement with the team. - Collective ownership through pair programming. - Change supported through regular system releases. - Maintaining simplicity through constant refactoring of code. - The XP practices - Extreme programming has a technical focus and is not easy to integrate with management practice in most organizations. - Consequently, while agile development uses practices from XP, but the method as originally defined is not widely used. - User stories for specification - Refactoring - Test-first development - Pair programming
+• The XP principles

+- Incremental development is supported through small, frequent system releases. - Customer involvement means full-time customer engagement with the team. - Collective ownership through pair programming. - Change supported through regular system releases. - Maintaining simplicity through constant refactoring of code.

+XP in Practice

+- The XP method is not widely used, since

+- Extreme programming has a technical focus and is not easy to integrate with management practice in most organizations.

+- However, XP practices are widely used in other development methods.

+- User stories for specification

+- Refactoring

+- Test-first development

+- Pair programming